-The maximum number of rows in reports is limited within the system to avoid crashes, performance degradation and overload.
+The maximum number of rows in reports is limited within the system to avoid crashes, loss of performance, or overload.
 The limit can be increased manually in the Workbench system settings (see the Master Data and System Configuration manual): Configurations > System > Modules > NewOffice > Rendering Reports.